 Knowing what the weather forecast is doing is key to having a good time on the slopes with your kids.
 If it’s looking a little chillier, pack a few extra layers for the kids.
 It’s always better to ditch layers than trying to make your fleece fit a 6-year-old…

-Kids do get warm when they ski & ride so don’t overdo the body layers, but do cover up their cheeks & nose with a cosy neck warmer.
+Kids do get warm when they ski and ride so don’t overdo the body layers, but do cover up their cheeks and nose with a cosy neck warmer.

-Cardrona’s daily Snow Report gets updated just after 6am each day – leave the page bookmarked on your device & give it a check when you get up.
-It’ll tell you everything happening up on the mountain that day & what to expect weather-wise.
+Cardrona’s daily Snow Report gets updated at around 6.30am each day – leave the page bookmarked on your device and give it a check when you get up.
+It’ll tell you everything happening up on the mountain that day and what to expect weather-wise.

 3. Take your time to get their gear right